 - Allow excess moisture to escape to the outside when bathing, washing dishes, hair drying, laundering and using appliances and non-vented gas burners. - Keep the bathroom door closed, roof vent opened and turn on the exhaust fan (if equipped) while bathing or showering and for some time after you have finished. - When cooking, always operate the range hood fan.
-Cooking releases heat and moisture that can quickly result in condensation in your RV; operating the range hood fan can be effective in removing both. - DO NOT hang wet clothes in the RV to dry. - Use a fan to keep air circulating inside the vehicle so condensation and mildew cannot form in dead air spaces. - Allow air to circulate, keeping the temperature the same throughout the RV, even inside the cabinets. - Leave closet and cabinet doors partially open. - A closed cabinet full of stored goods will prevent circulation and can cause condensation.
+Cooking releases heat and moisture that can guickly result in condensation in your RV; operating the range hood fan can be effective in removing both. - DO NOT hang wet clothes to dry inside your RV. - Use a fan to keep air circulating inside the vehicle so condensation and mildew cannot form in dead air spaces. - Allow air to circulate, keeping the temperature the same throughout the RV, even inside the cabinets. - Leave closet and cabinet doors partially open.
+0 - A closed cabinet full of stored goods will prevent 0 circulation and can cause condensation.